Sabah GDP 2026 — RM88.8B, Growth by Sector

 - Fiscal autonomy: Sarawak retained stronger control over oil royalties and state finance under Malaysia Agreement 1963.
 This funded more development infrastructure.

-- Poverty: Sarawak\u2019s poverty rate (6.8%) is below Sabah\u2019s (7.4%), suggesting more inclusive growth.
+- Poverty: Sarawak’s poverty rate (8.4%) is far below Sabah’s (17.7%, DOSM 2024), suggesting more inclusive growth.

 Sabah could improve GDP growth and per capita income by adopting a Sarawak-style model: prioritise downstream industrialisation, invest in port infrastructure, and negotiate higher oil royalty retention.